aajibad1/liatrio/readme.md

    on:
      push:
-       paths:
+       branches:
-         - 'terraform/**'  # Run on changes in the terraform directory
+         - master  # Run on changes in the terraform directory

    jobs:
      terraform: